Lusamine/Anubirb/README.md

 ### How legitimate are these files?
 For the purpose of data analysis, all of these are unmodified files dumped from an unmodified stock game except for the following:
 * The shiny Zacian directory used a ROM edit to remove the shiny lock.
+* HOMEbound Pokémon from Pokémon GO were dumped from HOME as they cannot be moved into Sword/Shield.
 * Any Pokémon with the Original Trainer name "Redact" was obtained from another user and the OT was changed to maintain their privacy.

 ### Why are some files missing met location and trainer data?